Energinet-DataHub/energy-origin/doc/architecture/domains/certificates.md

 ![Issuer component diagram](../diagrams/certificates.current.component.certificate.api.drawio.svg)

 ### Message flow: Issue certificate
-The sequence diagram below shows the flow of messages between the components when issuing a certificate.
+The sequence diagram below shows the flow of messages between the components when issuing a single certificate.
 All messages are published to the message broker; the message broker is not shown in the diagram.
+Before that flow is possible, a wallet deposit endpoint must be created in the user's wallet; that happens as part of creating the Contract.

 ```mermaid
 sequenceDiagram